 Out of the forest came the demon that the farmers had seen.
 A large hound, even bigger than the kaltiers.
-Glowing golden eyes, a jewel-like rock on his forehead, fiery red mane, and dark black fur.
-There were also two small horns sticking out of its head, along with powerful legs that could very likely rend through flesh and bone.
+Glowing golden eyes, a jewel-like rock on its forehead, fiery red mane, and dark black fur.
+There were also two small horns sticking out of its head, along with powerful legs that could very likely rend through flesh and bones.

 “Master…” Hasen whispered.
 “It is… corrupted… please… let me…”

 “RAAUUUUH!!!!”
 The creature howled again, cutting Kaidus’s questions, and his magic.